Updated: Nov 9, 2022

 Try changing the pitch and tone of it to some extent.

+Have some fun with it.
 Download an app or software that changes your voice in some way.
 Get an autotune app on your phone.
 Record yourself doing some voice impressions of fictional characters, animated form or not, and give yourself a laugh afterwards.

-Once you've finished playing around with your voice, you'll most likely be comfortable with how you normally sound when you speak.
+Once you've finished playing around with your voice, you'll most likely be comfortable with how you sound when you speak.

 3. Using Empathy